 eSomethin is an digital newspaper published by the Technical Writing class at Perrysburg High School (13385 Roachton Rd) in Perrysburg, Ohio.
 Our primary readership consists of the 1,500 students and approximately 100 faculty on our campus.

 eSomethin is part of a long-standing tradition of student journalism at Perrysburg High School.
 A print edition of our student newspaper, The Somethin, circulated our student body from 1922 until 2012.
-That school year, The Toledo Blade stepped in as a sponsor of the newspaper, and help students create eSomethin.com.
+That school year, The Toledo Blade stepped in as a sponsor of the newspaper, and helped students create eSomethin.com.

 eSomethin is an online publication whose content is updated and maintained by students in Perrysburg High School’s Technical Writing class.
 We are a moderated forum for student expression as outline by Perrysburg school board policy 5722.